efratdonat/My-shop/README.md

 # My digital Judaica Shop

 Greetings, intrepid shoppers!
-I'm Eliyahu Gez, the wizard behind JewishShop.
+I'm Efrat Donat, the wizard behind JewishShop.
 Brace yourselves for an electrifying journey through the world of online shopping like never before!

 ## ⚡ Install the Magic